jakuboss19/personal-chatbot/README.md

 Other specified fields

-Case-Sensitive Search: Users can choose whether or not searches should be case-sensitive
+Case-Sensitive search: Users can choose whether or not searches should be case-sensitive

-Real-Time Database Querying: Searches are performed directly in the SQLite database, ensuring up-to-date results
+# Expected output

+Vítejte v chatovacím systému s databází knih!

+Zadejte otázku nebo 'exit' pro ukončení: science

+Nalezené pasáže:
+Z knihy: The Science of Everything (Autor: John Doe, Rok: 2022)
+Kapitola: 3, Strana: 45
+Text: Science is a method for understanding the world around us.

+english version

+Welcome to the book database chat system!

+Enter a query or type 'exit' to quit: science

+Found passages:
+From the book: The Science of Everything (Author: John Doe, Year: 2022)
+Chapter: 3, Page: 45
+Text: Science is a method for understanding the world around us.